MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/performance-ingestion-transformation-dataflows.md

 ## Slow data source

 The same process is valid when a data source is slow.
-Some of the software as a service (SaaS) data sources perform slow because of the limitations of their API calls.
+Some of the software as a service (SaaS) data sources perform slowly because of the limitations of their API calls.

 ## Separation of the data ingestion and data transformation dataflows

 The separation of the two layers&mdash;data ingestion and transformation&mdash;is helpful in the scenarios where the data source is slow.
 It helps to minimize the interaction with the data source.

-This separation is not only useful because of the performance improvement, it's also helpful for the scenarios where an old legacy data source system has been migrated to a new system.
+This separation isn't only useful because of the performance improvement, it's also helpful for the scenarios where an old legacy data source system has been migrated to a new system.
 In those cases, only the data ingestion dataflows need to be changed.
 The data transformation dataflows remain intact for this type of change.

 > [!div class="mx-imgBorder"]
 > ![Changing the data source](media/1/DFChangeDataSource.png)